brightsolutions/ERPAL-Platform-Docs/docs/development/customize.md

 To export product types you need the [commerce features](https://www.drupal.org/project/commerce_features) module.
 To export customized configuration to a feature that was served from a module you need the [unlink default configurations](https://www.drupal.org/project/unlink_defaults) module.
 After unlinking configurations from their initial module you can export them to your own feature.
+Todo so you need to add the unlink defaults configuration to the feature via [strongarm](https://www.drupal.org/project/strongarm).